What is COSHH?

 One or more pictograms might appear on the labelling of a single chemical.

-Hazard pictograms (as below) alert us to the presence of a hazardous chemical.
+Hazard symbols (as below) alert us to the presence of a hazardous chemical.
 They help us to understand how the chemicals we are using might cause harm to people or the environment.

 WHAT DOES IT INDICATE?
 Extremely flammable gas, Flammable gas, Extremely flammable aerosol, Flammable aerosol, Highly flammable liquid and vapour, Flammable liquid and vapour, Flammable solid EXAMPLES: Lamp oil, petrol, nail polish remover